hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 Underlying each Object Store bucket is a volume.
 Every bucket created in an Object Store account is automatically associated with a volume.
 You can snapshot or mirror a bucket volume for disaster recovery.

 If you create an account in Object Store, specify the erasure coding scheme (ecscheme) in the storage_class.
 All buckets created in the account inherit the ecscheme.
-Underlying volumes are automatically tiered such that data in a bucket volume can be offloaded to a back-end volume to reclaim storage space.
+Underlying volumes are automaticall tiered in such a way that data in a bucket volume can be offloaded to a back-end volume to reclaim storage space.

 Some potential Object Store use cases include: